aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 Before proceeding through this section, you should work through the [infrastructure README](../infrastructure/README.md) until you reach the [Section on Docker Images](../infrastructure/README.md#preparing-docker-images).

-In previous years, we asked participants to provide a Dockerfile which would build a container that would handle coordination between nodes and all interactions with AWS infrastructure.
-This meant that the Dockerfiles and images were quite complicated and included items common to all solvers running on the AWS infrastructure, e.g., retrieving problems from S3, setting up openssh-server.
-This required complex, duplicate effort from every team.
-It also made managing the competition difficult, because we frequently found bugs that were not related to the solvers themselves, but rather to their interfaces with AWS.

-This year, we have modified the architecture to make it easier for you, the competitors.
 Most of the interaction with AWS services is now managed by Docker base images.
-We provide two base images: one for leader nodes and one for worker nodes.
+We provide two base images: one for leader nodes and one for worker nodes (N.B.: workers are only required for the cloud track).
 The Leader Node is responsible for collecting IP addresses of available worker nodes before starting the solving process, pulling work from an SQS queue, downloading problem instances from S3, and sharing and coordinating with Worker Nodes.
 The Worker Node base container is responsible for reporting its status and IP address to the Leader Node.

 ## Building from Competition Base Containers

 Your solver must be buildable from source code using a standard process.
 We use Docker to create a build process that can easily be standardized.
 Docker removes many of the platform-specific problems with building under one operating system and running in another.

 You will provide a GitHub repo with a Dockerfile in the top directory that we will use to build your solver.
 This first section of this README constructed just such a solver.
-Instead of running and interacting with the Docker containers on a local machine, you simply provide them to ECR as explained in the [infrastructure overview](../infrastructure/README.md#fixme).
+In this guide, we start by building and running the solver locally, then once it is working properly, we will use the [Infrastructure README](../infrastructure/README-Infrastructure.md) to test it using AWS resources.
+We will use the same process to host your solver during the competition.

-This year, you will need to supply two Dockerfiles for your solver, one that acts as a Leader Node and one that acts as a Worker Node.
+For the cloud track, you will need to supply two Dockerfiles for your solver, one that acts as a Leader Node and one that acts as a Worker Node.
 In the case of a parallel solver, you only need to provide a single image, which we will also call a Leader Node for convenience.

 The Docker base images are contained in the `satcomp-images` directory.
 As you follow this example, you should also consult the `mallob-images` directory to see how we based the Mallob examples on the images in `satcomp-images`.